 This is how the Pietre Sonore were born, played for the rst time in 1996 at the Time in Jazz Festival in Berchidda, Sardinia, by the Swiss percussionist Pierre Favre.
 The deeper meaning of these works is to derive from the most inanimate form that exists on Earth, the stone, one of the most vital essences, that is the voice and the sound, allowing already existing voices, “trapped” for millions of years, to be heard.
 In the same year, the newborn Pietre Sonore were used in an electronic music concert at the Teatro della Scala in Milan on the occasion of the rst performance of an unpublished work by the Sassari composer Antonio Doro.

+In 2000 some of his works are exhibited at the International Expo in Hanover and at the Book Fair in Havana in Cuba where a sculpture of him is still present.
+The following year a path dedicated to works in basalt and their sounds was inaugurated in the park of Villa Olmo in Como.
 In 2002 the collaboration with the famous architect Renzo Piano begins and a large basalt sound monolith is placed in the space of the Auditorium della Musica in Rome; Thanks to this acquisition, Sciola’s work o cially enters the history of Italian sculpture, music and architecture.
 In the same month, the MüvészetMalom Szentendre in Budapest dedicates a large anthological exhibition to the artist entitled Zenélő Kövek (Sound Stones).
 In 2003 he returned to the ftieth edition of the Venice Biennale with an exhibition in the Italian Factory section, curated by Alessandro Riva, entitled Solo Pietre, inaugurated in the Thetis space of the Arsenale.
 A few months later he exhibited a new series of monumental sculptures on the square of the Lower Basilica of Assisi with an installation entitled “Il Cantico delle Pietre”, a margin note of the Canticle of the Creatures in which St. Francis mentions all living beings forgetting one of them, the stone.

 In 2004 two hundred fragments of basalt sculpted in the form of leaves are scattered on the lawns of the majestic Jardin du Luxembourg in Paris and make up Sciola’s installation Les feuilles mortes – hommage a Prèvert (Dead leaves-homage to Prèvert) dedicated to the French poet, within the event “Elogio alla natura”, organized under the patronage of the Senate of the French Republic, calling for twenty- ve sculptors.
 A few months later he inaugurates a large solo exhibition in Luxembourg, entitled Pierres Sonores.